LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## SUB Instruction – Subtract from accumulator
+## SUB Instruction – SUBtract from accumulator
 Binary form:  0010 nnnn \
 Operation:  A ← A – [n] \
 Example: SUB 5h

-Subtracts the numeric value at address n from the numeric value stored in the Acumulator and stores the result in the Accumulator.
+Subtracts the numeric value at address [n] from the numeric value stored in the Acumulator and stores the result in the Accumulator.

 The timing diagram for the SUB instruction is as follows: